Bibliophage305/bandeoke-charts/raw-lyrics/Mamma Mia - ABBA.md

+# Mamma Mia - ABBA

 I've been cheated by you since I don't know when\
 So I made up my mind, it must come to an end\
 Look at me now, will I ever learn?\
 I don't know how but I suddenly lose control\
 There's a fire within my soul\
 Just one look and I can hear a bell ring\
-One more look and I forget everything, w-o-o-o-oh\
+One more look and I forget everything, w-o-o-o-oh

 Mamma mia, here I go again\
 My my, how can I resist you?\